A lot of people are drawn to investing in high-yield securities. But with so many possibilities, it might be challenging to pick the best path.

 A PPF fund has a maturity period of 15 years.
 After 5 years since the account’s creation, partial withdrawals are permitted.
 PPF investments are tax-free.
 The interest you earn on your investment is also tax-free.

-Mutual fund investments are subject to market risk; thus, one should consider the risk before investing.
+Mutual fund investments which are among the different investment options in India, are subject to market risk; thus, one should consider the risk before investing.
 Mutual funds can be your best investment option to double your money if you know the market and its risks.

 You can build an investment portfolio based on your preferences, whether you are looking for short-term or long-term investments.